Software License Management

 - Maintaining an up-to-date software inventory: Having complete visibility over the software installed within your network is imperative for achieving software compliance.
 To monitor and gain visibility on all software installations within the network, you need to run software inventory scans regularly.

-- Real-time alerts for non-compliance: Set up real-time alerts for when you're under-licensed, so that you can take action right away.
+- Real-time alerts for non-compliance: Set up real-time alerts for when you're under-licensed, so you can take action right away.

 - Renewing licenses based on software usage statistics.

-How does Desktop Central help?
+How does Desktop Central help in software license management?

 Up To Date Software Inventory